SocietyForArtisticResearch/rc-pandoc-help/tools.md

 ### html tool > options

 If a text is longer than its frame on the weave, a scrollbar is generated automatically.
-You can control the visibility of the scrollbar in "options."
-The default setting is "automatic."
+You can control the visibility of the scrollbar in __options__.
+The default setting is *automatic*.

 ### html tool > templates

 If you want to reuse the content of a html tool, you can create your own templates.
-This function is found in the "media" tab.
-After finishing the edit of your template, click "save as new template" and give the template a name in the dialogue box that appears.
-To load a template, click "load template" and choose one from the list in the dialogue box.
+This function is found in the __media__ tab.
+After finishing the edit of your template, click __save__ __as__ __new__ __template__ and give the template a name in the dialogue box that appears.
+To load a template, click __load template__ and choose one from the list in the dialogue box.

 ### html tool > submit, delete, or cancel

 Finally, you have to quit the dialogue.
-If everything is the way you want it, choose "submit" and the text field will be loaded on the weave.
+If everything is the way you want it, choose __submit__ and the text field will be loaded on the weave.
 To discard changes to the content, cancel the dialogue box.
-If you want to delete the whole HTML field, including all content in it, click "delete."
-Unintended deletions are restorable via "commands" – "restore deleted tools."
-In that location you can also learn how to restore deleted tools.
+If you want to delete the whole HTML field, including all content in it, click __delete__.
+Unintended deletions are restorable via __commands__ – __restore deleted tools__."In that location you can also learn how to restore deleted tools.

 ---